 As a researcher, Karin is interested in learning more about the role of narratives in people’s lives.
 How do people select which narratives to use and how do these narratives affect them?
 She examines these questions by employing several theoretical perspectives and multiple methodologies, such as longitudinal surveys, content analysis, and experimental/observational work.
-Current work-in-progress includes questions such as: (1) What is the bidirectional longitudinal relationship between digital game play and children’s intelligence?, (2) Does violent entertainment affect teens’ aggression via sympathy, cognitive empathy, or affective empathy?, and (3) Which teens are more likely to select aggressive television content, and which forms and types of aggression do they prefer?

 Individual differences in responses to entertainment